OpenJobDescription/openjd-cli/CONTRIBUTING.md

 opensource-codeofconduct@amazon.com with any additional questions or comments.

-## Security issue notifications
+## Security Issue Notifications

-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public github issue.
+We take all security reports seriously.
+When we receive such reports, we will investigate and subsequently address any potential vulnerabilities as quickly as possible.
+If you discover a potential security issue in this project, please notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/) or directly via email to [AWS Security](aws-security@amazon.com).
+Please do not create a public GitHub issue in this project.

 ## Licensing